What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - Use legitimate, non-discriminatory, non-retaliatory factors in determining how to respond.

 - Be fair.
 Be transparent.
 Most importantly, be consistent in the company’s responses to similar situations.

 - Assess the risks and consider claims that might arise if an employee is dismissed for refusing to return.

-- If there is no legal impediment or other legitimate business consideration prohibiting the employer from requiring the employee to return to work, consider making the impact of non-compliance clear before requiring the employee to decide whether to return to work and implementing any adverse consequence for failure to return to work.
+- If there is no legal impediment or other legitimate business consideration prohibiting the employer from requiring the employee to return to the workplace, consider making the impact of non-compliance clear before requiring the employee to decide whether to return to the workplace and implementing any adverse consequence for failure to return to the workplace.

 What other considerations should the prudent employer be thinking about at this time?